DreamHack Winter 2014

 DreamHack Winter 2014 was the fourth Counter-Strike: Global Offensive Major Championship, held from November 27–29, 2014 at Elmia in Jönköping.
 It was organized by DreamHack and sponsored by Valve.
 The tournament had a total prize pool of US$250,000.
-The eight quarter-finalists from the previous Major, ESL One Cologne 2014 received direct invitations, while qualifiers were held for the remaining spots.
+The eight quarter-finalists from the previous Major, ESL One Cologne 2014, received direct invitations, while qualifiers were held for the remaining spots.

+The tournament was the setting of one of the earliest significant controversies in Global Offensive esports.
+In the third game of the quarterfinal matchup between Fnatic and Team LDLC, Fnatic player Olof "olofmeister" Kajbjer Gustafsson performed a controversial "pixelwalk" boost to help his team come back from a 13–3 deficit to win the deciding map.
+Following the matchup, DreamHack ordered the game to be replayed, after both teams were found to have used the glitch, although to differing levels of success.
+Following significant community backlash, Fnatic forfeited the match and withdrew from the tournament.

-Team LDLC was the winner of the event after beating Ninjas in Pyjamas 2–1 in the finals.
+Team LDLC would then go on to win the event after beating Ninjas in Pyjamas 2–1 in the finals.

 Format

 The top eight teams from ESL One Cologne 2014 ("Legends") received direct invitations to DreamHack Winter 2014.
 Two of these invitations were rescinded after a cheating scandal, leaving ten spots (the "Challengers") to be filled by a mixtures of qualifiers and invites.
 Five teams from Europe, one team from North America, and two teams from a "Last Call LAN Qualifier" qualified for the tournament.
 After the scheduled qualifiers were completed, two teams were directly invited to the Major to fill the final two spots.

 Teams were split up into four groups, and all group matches were best-of-ones.
 The highest seed would play the lowest seed in each group and the second and third seeds would play against each other.
 The winner of those two matches would play each other to determine which team moved on to the playoff stage, while the losers of the first round of matches also played.
 The loser of the lower match was then eliminated from the tournament.
 With one team advanced and one eliminated, the two remaining teams would play an elimination match for the second playoff spot.
 This format is known as the GSL format, named for the Global StarCraft II League.

 The playoffs bracket consisted of eight teams, two from each group.
 All of these matches were best-of-three, single elimination.
 Teams advanced in the bracket until a winner was decided.